 Co-Founder & Chief Entertainment Officer

 I’m from São Paulo but grew up in a city of 240,000 inhabitants—which, for Brazilians, feels like the countryside.
 For as long as I can remember, I dreamed of living abroad to study and work.
-Over the years, I spent short periods living in Spain and Florida before settling in Portugal in 2018.
 Lisbon captured my heart as a calm capital where you can walk everywhere, eat fresh fish, and enjoy stunning sunsets.
-I even started to enjoy walking uphill—a shock for me at first!

-I appreciate the simple things in life—the sound of birds from our apartment, relaxing in the hammock, and dancing.
+I appreciate the simple things in life, the sound of birds from our apartment, relaxing in the hammock, and dancing.
 I also love cooking and sharing meals with the people I care about.
-Alentejo cuisine has captured my heart; it reminds me of Brazil’s Northeast, where we craft unbelievably delicious dishes with limited resources, shaped by the land and its challenges.

 My passions: Fashion, traveling, understanding human behavior and trauma.

 My favorite food: Feijoada is my favorite Brazilian dish.
-My favorite Portuguese dish is carne de porco à alentejana—but only if it ‘s really made in Alentejo.
+My favorite Portuguese dish is carne de porco à alentejana.

 My favorite place in Lisbon: I’ve developed a connection with Lisbon’s gardens.
-I love the Gulbenkian garden, where I can sit and read or relax, but also the Jardim da Graça and Jardim do Torel.
+I have been enjoying Gulbenkian garden, where I can sit and read or relax.

 My local tip for anyone visiting Lisbon: Enjoy the best aspects of Lisbon’s multiculturality!
-You can be in Lisbon and experience what it’s like to enjoy Cape Verdean food, great Brazilian music, and amazing Angolan cuisine.
-And one more thing: travel outside of Lisbon!
-Just two hours south, you’ll reach the Alentejo Coast—my favorite place in Portugal.
+Experience what it’s like to enjoy Cape Verdean food, great Brazilian music, and amazing Angolan cuisine.